Jump to section

 What is intuitive eating?

 In truth, we’re all born intuitive eaters.
 As infants, we’re mainly uninterested in the nuances of macros and micros.
 We eat when we’re hungry.
-When we’re sated, we stop (and generally fall asleep).
+When we’re full, we stop (and generally fall asleep).
 Cognitively, we’re not even really aware of hunger as a concept or that there are choices to fulfill it until much later in the developmental process.
 We’re also blissfully unaware of other people’s opinions about our habits and weight.

 Intuitive eating embraces this simple, straightforward approach of prioritizing your internal cues over external food rules.
 The goal isn’t to move the numbers on the scale, but to change your relationship with your body — and with food.